 In the context of software engineering, work is everything that the team does to meet the goals of producing a software system matching the requirements and addressing the opportunity presented by the stakeholders.
 The work is guided by the practices that make up the team's way-of-working.

 Initiated The work has been requested.

-Prepared All pre-conditions for starting the work have been met.
-Started The work is proceeding.
-Under Control The work is going well, risks are under control, and productivity levels are sufficient to achieve a satisfactory result.
-Concluded The work to produce the results has been concluded.
-Closed All remaining housekeeping tasks have been completed and the work has been officially closed.
+All pre-conditions for starting the work have been met.
+Prepared levels are sufficient to achieve a satisfactory result.
+The work to produce the results has been concluded.